Japan Cabinet OKs USD 200B spending plan to counter inflation | Business

 In doing so, it runs the risk of seeing the yen weaken further since the Federal Reserve is still raising rates, which tends to push the dollar higher.
 That in turn will raise prices in Japan since it imports much of what it consumes.

+Kishida said on Friday that the government was vigilantly monitoring movements in exchange rates.

+Japan has spent tens of billions of dollars in market interventions to support the yen in recent weeks as the currency sank to a 32-year low against the dollar of more than 150 yen.
+On Friday, it was trading near 148 yen to the dollar.
+At the beginning of the year, it was at about 115 yen.

-The overall size of the package, including private-sector funding and fiscal measures, is expected to amount to 71.6 trillion yen (USD 490 trillion), Kishida said.
+Kishida said the overall size of the stimulus package, including private-sector funding and fiscal measures, is expected to amount to 71.6 trillion yen (USD 490 trillion).

 The plan includes about 45,000 yen (USD 300) subsidies for household electricity and gas bills and coupons worth 100,000 yen (USD 680) for women who are pregnant or rearing babies.